Blog

 The Missing Piece of the Intelligence Revolution

 The cost of intelligence collapsed 280x in 18 months.
 Yet most people are still chatting.
-The gap isn't the models - it's the interface.
+The models aren't the bottleneck.